YimsuSon/YimsuSon.github.io/_posts/2020-09-19-Datamining.md

 - Outliers
     - Outliers are data objects with characteristics that are considerably different than most of the other data objects in the data set
-        - Case 1: Outliers are  noise that interferes with data analysis
+        - Case 1: Outliers are noise that interfereswith data analysis
         - Case 2: Outliers are the goal of our analysis
             - Credit card fraud
             - Intrusion detection

 - Missing Values
     - Reasons for missing values
         - Information is not collected (e.g., people decline to give their age and weight)
         - Attributes may not be applicable to all cases (e.g., annual income is not applicable to children)

     - Handling missing values
         - Eliminate data objects or variables